achacha/DadaWordEngine/README.md

 Word Data
 ---
 1. All data is converted to lower case
-2. Leader # is used as a comment
+2. Leading # is used as a comment
 3. Whitespace is trimmed front and back